piratfm/eti-tools/README.md

 RAI DAB+ | Italy | 5.0°W | 11013V | 30000 3/5 | 8PSK/DVB-S2 ACM Multistream 11 PLS: Root/16416 or PLS: Gold/131070 | 1000 | -- | 0
 TRT DAB+ | Turkey | 42.0E | 10953V | 1800 3/4 | QPSK/DVB-S | 1068 | -- | 0

+Notes:

-Notes: TRT DAB+ is already an NI stream!
+- TRT DAB+ is already an NI stream!
 There is no need to use `na2ni` in this case!
-For Bundesmux and WDR you need to stream/save the complete transponder (PID 8192) as they don't have a transport stream.
-The RAI DAB+ only can received with a receiver/DVB card supporting ACM Multistream.
+- For Bundesmux and WDR you need to stream/save the complete transponder (PID 8192) as they don't have a transport stream.
+- The RAI DAB+ only can received with a receiver/DVB card supporting ACM Multistream.
+- The mentioned transponder on Astra 28.2 East is the UK Spotbeam.

 ### DAB-Ensembles working with eti-tools